Proudly Serving Montgomery County Maryland

 This is where couples counseling at Kentlands Psychotherapy can help.
 While it’s normal for all relationships to have their ups and downs, some areas may be too complex to fix at home.

 Couples therapy focuses on teaching couples how to make their relationships more loving by increasing their marital friendship and emotional intimacy.
 This is done by first understanding what behaviors and communication habits are putting the greatest strain on the relationship.
-Goals are set together based on empirically grounded strategies developed by John Gottman (Sound Marital House), Sue Johnson (Emotion Focused Therapy), Harville Hendrix (Imago Therapy), and Dan Wile (Collaborative Couple Therapy).
+Goals are set together based on empirically grounded strategies developed by John Gottman (Sound Marital House), Sue Johnson (Emotionally Focused Couples Therapy), Harville Hendrix (Imago Therapy), and Dan Wile (Collaborative Couple Therapy).
 Effective marital therapy, also known as couples counseling or marriage counseling, can be a great way to rapidly increase your quality of life.
 If this is something you’re considering, I encourage you to read more.

 Relationship counseling, also called Couples counseling or marital therapy, marital counseling, or marriage counseling, works best when both people are ready to work on making the relationship better, rather than trying to change each other.
 When working with a couple, it is the therapist’s job is to create an environment where you both feel safe to talk about the things you’re afraid to bring up at home.
 It is also up to the clinician to make it possible to discuss, in a productive manner, the areas that often lead to fights at home.
 As such, the focus of couples therapy is not simply to rehash last week’s or last month’s unresolved argument(s).
 Instead, it is about working together to understand the patterns in your relationship that are not working.
 Our clinicians will also help you determine alternative ways to be with one another to make your relationship stronger and more loving.